-Eclipta alba, also called Bhringraj and the “false daisy”, is an Ayurvedic herb found in India and southwestern parts of the United States.
+Eclipta alba also called Bhringraj and the “false daisy,” is an Ayurvedic herb found in India and southwestern parts of the United States.
 The plant is believed to prevent aging while regenerating hair, teeth, and bones.
 Eclipta alba also improves memory, sight, and hearing.
-Those looking for natural remedies for there hair loss might be interested in learning about the role of Eclipta alba in hair treatment.
-There are interesting studies that suggest that highlight its potential for stimulating hair growth.
+Those looking for natural remedies for their hair loss might be interested in learning about the role of Eclipta alba in hair treatment.
+In addition, there are interesting studies that suggest that it highlight its potential for stimulating hair growth.
 These eclipta alba hair studies are summarized below.

 A Word About Bhringraj

 Bhringraj, also known as Eclipta Prostrata, is a sunflower that grows in various areas throughout the world.
 The plant is said to serve as an anti-aging remedy that assists in hair growth.
 It is also commonly combined with other natural products.
 For instance, amla and bhringraj powder for hair is a popular DIY remedy for hair loss.

 The concept of using Eclipta alba as a natural remedy for hair loss comes from Chinese culture.
 In ancient times, doctors viewed alopecia as the result of a deficiency syndrome that had to do with blood flow.
 According to the experts, hair was an extension of blood.
 Hair was shed as a result of a deficiency that caused excessive heat.
 Chinese doctors experimented with many natural remedies and deemed the Eclipta herb the best option for treating baldness, perhaps based on observations on its effect on hair loss sufferers.
 Their findings might have stood the test of time as studies suggest efficiency in Eclipta alba hair growth.